 Storm Response and Preparedness in Working Waterfront Communities

 Between November 18, 2024, and February 11, 2025, 10 regional community conversations took place between Kittery and Eastern Washington County.
+These are the products of those conversations.

 A map of the Gulf of Maine showing the ten regions where conversations took place.
 The communities span the entire coast of Maine.